Alesha Dixon: Other ventures

 As well as a singer, Dixon has forayed into television presenting, created three documentaries, and has established herself as a businesswoman through various endorsement deals and lucrative contracts.
 In November 2009 Dixon announced the release of her jewellery line, and in January 2014 she launched her own fragrance, Rose Quartz.
 Dixon has represented various brands, including car manufacturers Ford, the Toblerone chocolate bar, cosmetics company Avon and airline Thomson Airways.
 Additionally, Dixon was creative director of gym chain LA Fitness, a role which she assumed in 2009.
 Dixon signed a four-year results-based deal with the gym chain, with her remuneration based on the success of the company.
-Dixon voiced the character of Bliss on the 2016 version of Powerpuff Girls.
+Dixon voiced the character of Bliss in the UK version of the 2016 version of Powerpuff Girls.

 Presenting

 Dixon has presented shows in the UK, such as the MOBO Awards (in 2002, 2010 and 2011), CD:UK, ITV2's coverage of the Brit Awards and presented the Live From the Red Carpet show at the 62nd British Academy Film Awards for E!.
 She has also been a guest on BBC One's current affairs programme This Week on two occasions, in November 2006 and December 2007.
 In 2008, Dixon presented her own mini-documentary entitled Alesha: Look But Don't Touch, which was first aired on BBC Three and featured a guest appearance from Cheryl Cole.
 The show explored "improvement" by digital technology in order to understand the impact all these "perfect" images have on society.
 In 2009, it was reported that Dixon was in talks with television companies about a possible chatshow.

 In 2008 and 2009, she co-presented Children in Need with Terry Wogan and Tess Daly.
 She returned to present the telethon in 2011 with Daly, Wogan and Fearne Cotton.
 In March 2010, Dixon co-presented the Mister World 2010 pageant in Incheon, Korea.
 Since 22 August 2011, Dixon presented a street-dance competition for CBBC called Alesha's Street Dance Stars.
 She has also appeared in the CBBC series 12 Again.
 On 17 May 2013, Dixon was a guest presenter on ITV Breakfast magazine show Lorraine.
 In the summer of 2013, Dixon and Paddy McGuinness co-presented one series of the ITV reality show Your Face Sounds Familiar.

 In 2014 and 2015, Dixon co-presented segments of ITV's Text Santa telethon.
 In 2016, she co-presented Sport Relief 2016 on BBC One with Greg James.
 In 2017, Dixon co-presented Dance Dance Dance, a six-part reality series for ITV alongside Will Best.
 In 2019, Dixon co-hosted BBC’s Saturday night show The Greatest Dancer.
 On 22 February 2023, it was confirmed that Dixon would co-host the Eurovision Song Contest 2023 in Liverpool, alongside actress Hannah Waddingham and Ukrainian singer Julia Sanina, with Graham Norton joining them to present the grand final.